Mandarsir24/ATLIQ-Hardware-Sales-insights-/README.md

 ##### **Data Analysis using SQL**
 SQL database dump is in db_dump.sql file above.
 Download db_dump.sql file to your local computer Now,

 Importing Data to MySQL workbench
 After importing data , we go through with some queries to cleaning up of data.

+we have certain unnecessary values in market table to find use below query

+          SELECT * FROM market;

+Similarly , we can check that transacation table we can see that ceratin negative value in amount which is not possible. and we can see that certain transactions are in USD.
+Hence, filtration of that is also needed by converting into INR.